ayusek/ada-compiler/spim/readme.txt

  SPIM code generation :
  The filename must match the main function name or else it would give an error.
 This is a warning in normal ada but I am treating it as an error.

+ SCOPING:
  scoping is not handeled yet

+ Register Allocation :
+ Trivial register allocation is done considering each three adress code statement as a basic block.

  Memory Allocation :
  Instead of alocating a complete memory and making offsets in it, Right now, I am just making a new space for each variable.